phoenix125/AtlasServerUpdateUtility/readme.txt

 	- A temporary basic schedule is displayed showing scheduled events in order.

 v1.6.3 (2019-05-21) Quick Fix for Line error and Selecting grids on main GUI
-- Fixed: Selecting grids on main GUI no longer has popup window.
+- Fixed: Selecting grids on main GUI no longer has pop up window.
 - Fixed: For about 30 minutes, I had uploaded the wrong test version which caused a line error.

 v1.6.2 (2019-05-20) Minor "feel good" tweaks.